-Squabbles erupt as G7 leaders arrive for summit in France
+Squabbles erupt as G7 leaders open summit in French resort

 U.S. President Donald Trump brought last year’s G7 summit to an acrimonious end, walking out early from the gathering in Canada and rejecting the final communique.

-Trump arrived in France a day after lashing back at a new round of Chinese tariffs by announcing Washington would impose an additional 5% duty on some $550 billion worth of Chinese imports, the latest tit-for-tat trade war escalation by the world’s two largest economies.
+Trump arrived in France a day after responding to a new round of Chinese tariffs by announcing Washington would impose an additional 5% duty on some $550 billion worth of Chinese imports, the latest tit-for-tat trade war escalation by the world’s two largest economies.

-“So far so good,” Trump told reporters as he sat for lunch on a seafront terrace with Macron, saying the two leaders had a special relationship.
+“So far so good,” Trump told reporters as he sat on a seafront terrace with Macron, saying the two leaders had a special relationship.
 “We’ll accomplish a lot this weekend.”

 Macron listed foreign policy issues the two would address, including Libya, Syria and North Korea, adding that they shared the objective of preventing Iran from obtaining nuclear weapons.